Ovarian endometrioma: surveillance or surgery, and impact on fertility

 Will my AMH drop after surgery?

-Likely yes.
-Cystectomy reduces AMH by about 30 % after unilateral and 44 % after bilateral procedures on average.
-Part of this drop also reflects the biological effect of the cyst itself on the carrier ovary.
+Part of this drop may also reflect the biological effect of the cyst itself on the ovary.

 Should I have my endometrioma removed before IVF?